mingislight/mingislight.github.io/index.md

 I connect front-line healthcare IT with applied analytics to reduce downtime and improve patient care.
 My focus is Epic EHR support, cloud solutions, and machine learning that deliver reliable, measurable results.
-I am growing deep skill in clinical data models, Azure ML, and AI-driven decision support for real-world operations.
+I am building deep skill in clinical data models, Azure ML, and AI-driven decision support for real-world operations.

 ---